Red Riding: Red Riding 1974

 An anonymous caller informs Dunford of an attack on a Gypsy camp near Hunslet.
 A meeting between Dunford and DCS Bill Molloy (Warren Clarke) is marked by mutual dislike.

-Clare Kemplay appears murdered on a property belonging to John Dawson (Sean Bean), an unscrupulous local real estate developer.
+Clare Kemplay is found murdered on a property belonging to John Dawson (Sean Bean), an unscrupulous local real estate developer.
 Dawson plans to build a shopping centre, using a combination of bribery (small ownership shares) and blackmail on local councillors and the newly formed West Yorkshire Metropolitan Police (WYMP) to secure land purchases and zoning approval.

 Clare Kemplay's autopsy reveals that she was tortured, raped and strangled, and her killer stitched swan wings to her body.
-Gannon dies in an apparent freak accident, shortly after being warned of danger to his life by Dawson's unstable wife Marjorie.
+Gannon dies in an apparent freak accident, shortly after being warned of danger to his life by Dawson's unstable wife Marjorie (Cathryn Bradshaw).
 An elusive male prostitute named B. J. (Robert Sheehan) gives Dunford incriminating material gathered by Gannon about local officials.
 While investigating Gannon's death, Dunford believes he has found an ally in young Sgt.
 Bob Fraser (Steven Robertson).

 Dunford visits Jeanette Garland's mother Paula (Rebecca Hall), whose husband had died by suicide due to their daughter's disappearance.
 This visit costs Dunford a beating from corrupt WYMP officers Tommy Douglas (Tony Mooney) and Bob Craven (Sean Harris), but Paula insists she had not alerted them.

 Throwing caution to the wind, Dunford becomes romantically involved with Paula and ignores the officers' threats.
 He visits Marjorie Dawson in the nursing home where she recovers from the breakdown she had after speaking to Gannon.
 She hints at more crimes by her husband but is interrupted by Craven and Douglas, who beat Dunford severely and break his hand with a car door.

 A Fitzwilliam local of half-Polish descent, Michael Myshkin (Daniel Mays), is arrested on suspicion for the Kemplay murder.
 It becomes obvious that Myshkin has a learning disability, barely speaks English and is given cues from the police.
 He implores his innocence, stating "[I]t was the wolf.
 Under those beautiful carpets", but later, while in custody, confesses to murdering Kemplay, Garland and Ridyard.